emil-perhinschi/linode-openapi-client-d/README.md

 # README #

-help write OpenAPI clients by generating the classes for the schemas
+OpenAPI client library for D

 Version: very early, not worth a number